 4. How can I submit a non-English paper? ↑ back to top

-Process for submitting a document with a non-English language title and/or abstract, and/or non-English PDF document:
+Process for submitting with a non-English language title and/or abstract and/or non-English PDF file:

-- How to submit a PDF document in a language other than English:
+- How to submit in a language other than English:

 - SSRN encourages authors of non-English papers to also submit English language versions of the same paper to increase readership.

-- If you submit an English language PDF document of this same paper, we ask that you include the SSRN URL of the non-English language version.
+- If you submit an English language PDF file of this same paper, we ask that you include the SSRN URL of the non-English language version.

-To be clear: The wording of the line above must appear in the language of the version it is pointing to.
-If a document is submitted in two or more other languages, you should follow the same policy as outlined above to point the reader to each of the documents.
+- To be clear: The wording of the line above must appear in the language of the version it is pointing to.
+If a paper is submitted in two or more other languages, you should follow the same policy as outlined above to point the reader to each of the papers.

 5. How can I create a PDF file? ↑ back to top